 These are perfect to wear with thick tights (pantyhose) and long boots and are both stylish and practical.

 A good pair of waterproof boots are essential.
 Ensure they are comfortable before you travel as you will probably be doing quite a bit of walking during your trip.

 - Accessories – earrings/necklaces etc

-TIP – guide books are heavy so my top tip is to purchase the book (and any other reading materials) on your Kindle!
-More ideas can be found in my article about the top 10 recommended travel guide books for England.
+TIP – guide books are heavy so my top tip is to purchase books on your Kindle!

 - Dental floss